hopppe/travel-split2/README.md

 3. See a summary of who owes what to whom
 4. View total trip cost and average per person

+### Working Offline

+- The app automatically synchronizes when internet connection is restored
+- You can continue adding expenses and viewing balances while offline
+- New data will be uploaded when you're back online

 ## Development

 ### Requirements